-The actions and services planned for 2021-2022 are a start to building and strengthening a healthy, vibrant culture and environment at PVUESD.
-As a result, PVUESD is showing relatively strong attendance data (All Students = 89.96%, ELs = 94.07%, SED = 91.67%, SWD = 86.74%) given that we are still experiencing a pandemic.
+The actions and services planned for 2022-2023 are a start to building and strengthening a healthy, vibrant culture and environment at PVUESD.
+As a result, PVUESD is showing relatively strong attendance data (All Students = 89.96%, ELs = 94.07%, SED = 91.67%, SWD = 86.74%).
 Our attendance rate is masking our chronic absenteeism rate however.
-At least 28 of our students, or close to 48% have been absent more than 10% of the school year.
-The breakdown by student group is as follows for chronic absenteeism: White Students = 75%, SWDs = 43%, Low SED = 41%, Hispanic Students = 33%, and ELs = 14%.
-The data shows that most of our student groups are significantly above the average rate in Napa County and that barriers to school attendance need to be addressed for all students, including our unduplicated student groups.
+At least 22of our students, or close to 44% have been absent more than 10% of the school year.
+The breakdown by student group is as follows for chronic absenteeism: White Students = 79%, SWDs = 67%, Low SED = 41%, Hispanic Students = 29%, and ELs = 13%.
+The data shows that most of our student groups are significantly above the average rate in Napa County and that barriers to school attendance need to be addressed for all students, including our unduplicated student groups (EL, Low SED, and FY).
+The counselor has been able to meet with at least 29 students (58%) for 1-1 or small group counseling sessions.
+Our counselor reports that more students are needing and wanting support for mental health and wellness.